-It’s hard for family members to make a sound financial decision after a death in the family.
+It’s hard for family members to make sound financial decisions after a death in the family.
 Most of the time, they spend more on funeral arrangements.

-However, if you have a funeral trust, you spare your family from spending money on products and services you want.
-They will be free from financial burden and stress.
+However, if you have a funeral trust, you spare your family from spending money on the products and services you want.
+They will be free from financial burdens and stress.

 Your family can make funeral arrangements as they see fit.

 Most funeral trust does not specify arrangements.
 Any relative or funeral home can handle your funeral arrangements when the time comes.